schematical/learn_js/README.md

 ####User Interface Framework [Bootstrap](http://getbootstrap.com/):
 Since the massive increase in mobile browsing a new trend called [Responsive Browsing](http://en.wikipedia.org/wiki/Responsive_web_design).
-It is the pratice of making your web page designs adapt depending on the screen width.
+It is the practice of making your web page designs adapt depending on the screen width.

 #####The Responsive Test:
 When you are viewing a page on your desktop browser and you want to see how responsive the page is resize your browser window to 1/3 to simulate a mobile phone or 2/3 to simulate a tablet(this page should be responsive).
-The content in the page should adapt with out you needing to scroll left or right.
+The content in the page should adapt without you needing to scroll left or right.

-Several frameworks have been released to assist in desiging these types of pages.
+Several frameworks have been released to assist in designing these types of pages.
 The most popular is the [Bootstrap Framework](http://getbootstrap.com/).

-This framework is a peace of cake.
+This framework is a piece of cake.
 It basically breaks down your screen into a 12 column grid.
 Go to their section that explains [how their grid works](http://getbootstrap.com/css/#grid) and do the above mentioned responsive test.

-Bootstrap also ships with a whole bunch of nice little components that make desiging a web app easier.
+Bootstrap also ships with a whole bunch of nice little components that make designing a web app easier.

-#####Alternitivess:
+#####Alternatives:

 * [jQuery Mobile](http://jquerymobile.com/) - Originally just for Mobile, but now responsive.
 * [Ionic Framework](http://ionicframework.com/) - Madison based guys, I am really excited for what Max and the team have planned.

-There are others but none I would recomend at this point.
+There are others but none I would recommend at this point.

 ####Advanced Framework Angular or Backbone:
 If you want to add some real structure to your apps try either the [Angular Framework](http://angularjs.org/) or [Backbone JS](http://backbonejs.org/).

 *Warning:* Both can be really overwhelming if you are just starting out.
-You should have a solid understanding of the concepts relating to [Model View Control](./) //TODO: Matt write an article on web application Architeture
+You should have a solid understanding of the concepts relating to [Model View Control](./) //TODO: Matt write an article on web application Architecture

 #####Angular:
-Angular is an extreamly popular framework relighs heavily on [Data Binding](http://en.wikipedia.org/wiki/Data_binding).
+Angular is an extremely popular framework relys heavily on [Data Binding](http://en.wikipedia.org/wiki/Data_binding).
 Previously I was against all inline javascript(Writing JS code in your HTML) because it is kinda messy and data binding because of some bad expirences with [KendoUI](http://www.telerik.com/kendo-ui).
 But the [Ionic Framework](http://ionicframework.com/) has begun to change my mind.

 Because it allows you to directly bind your Javascript objects with elements on the screen it makes developing an app quicker.

 #####Backbone.js:
-Backbone is a more ridged and robust set of tools for building a [Model View Control](./todo-matt-write-this) that is well architected.
-Unfortuntly their vocabulary doent match popular industury standard naming conventions, such as calling 'Controls' 'Views' but other then that there are some solid benifits.
+Backbone is a more rigid and robust set of tools for building a [Model View Control](./todo-matt-write-this) that is well architected.
+Unfortunately their vocabulary does not match popular industry standard naming conventions, such as calling 'Controls' 'Views' but other then that there are some solid benefits.

 You can define a front end data model then chose on the fly how to have them save.
 For example you can write a browser app that uses [Ajax](./todo-matt-write-this) to save the web app.
 Then